dblume/email-feed/README.md

 1. Rename email\_feed.cfg.sample to email\_feed.cfg
 2. Customize the variables in email\_feed.cfg (More on this below.)
 3. Set up a cronjob that runs email\_feed every day.
-4. Set up something to maintain its log file.
+4. Set up something to maintain the size of its log file.
 5. Bob's your uncle.

 ## What It Does

+It scans an email account and creates an RSS feed for unread messages.
 The logfile it writes looks something like this:

     2012-10-11 13:00  0s OK
     2012-10-10 13:00  1s OK (Wrote 1 new item.)